timdorr/tesla-api/docs/vehicle/commands/sharing.md

 Sends a location for the car to start navigation or play a video in theatre mode.

 These docs take from the Android app, which sends the data in JSON form.
-However, a urlencoded POST body will work as well.
+However, a url encoded POST body will work as well.
 The basic format to a request looks like this:

 ```json
 {